Gotegaon: Demographics

 The population of Gotegaon Tehsil is around 2 lakhs.
 Gotegaon is the most populous city.
 As of 2011 India census, Gotegaon has a population of 27,068.

 Culture

-Gotegaon is a Hindu-dominated area.
-There are many famous temples here.
-On the route of Mumbai – Hawrah Central railway track 15 K.M. from Sridham Railway station on the control Rly track of Mumbai – Hawrah.
-Naturally rich & very gorgeous temple of golden Raj- Rajeshwari tripur sundari.
-It is Jhoteshwar temple, Lodheshwar temple, Hanuman tekari, Rock, Shivling made up of slohutic.
-It’s a place where Jagatguru Shankaracharya Joytesh & Dwarkadish Pithadheshwar Saraswati Maharaj meditates & worship.
-On the Basant Panchami occasion here 7 days Mela is organized.
+Gotegaon has several Hindu temples, including Raj-Rajeshwari Tripur Sundari, Jhoteshwar Temple, Lodheshwar Temple and Hanuman Tekari.
+A seven-day mela is held during Basant Panchami.

 The Kalash was installed at the top of the temple by the Late Shri Indira Gandhi, the former Prime Minister of India.
 Two Prime Ministers and one President of India have arrived in Jhoteshwar.
 The arrival of film personalities is also normal.

 The family deity of the city is Thakur Baba whose temple is worth visiting.
 The main festival of this temple is Kajalia Parva.
 Which is celebrated with great pomp by the people of the city.